surniaulula/wpsso-strip-schema-microdata/README.md

 <h4>WPSSO (Core Plugin) Prerequisite</h4>

-<p>WPSSO Strip Schema Microdata is an extension for the WPSSO (Core Plugin) &mdash; which creates complete and accurate meta tags and Schema markup from your content for social sharing, social media, search / SEO and rich cards.</p>
+<p>WPSSO Strip Schema Microdata is an extension for the WPSSO (Core Plugin) &mdash; which provides complete and accurate meta tags and Schema markup from your content for social sharing, social media, search / SEO and rich cards.</p>

 <h2>Installation</h2>